stefanodixon-ux/webMAN-MOD/README.md

 of this software.
 A similar name or misleading name should NOT be used, to avoid confusion about the origin or the version in use.

+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+3. The names of the authors may not be used to endorse or promote products derived from this software without specific prior written permission.

 For futher information about GPL v3, refer to:
 [https://www.gnu.org/licenses/gpl-3.0.en.html](https://www.gnu.org/licenses/gpl-3.0.en.html)